filiph/egamebook/README.md

 With typing, the compiler will warn you if you try to, for example, assign `1.5` to `coins` (should be integer) or `"yes"` to `isMagicUser` (should be either `true` or `false`).
 This can save you headaches.

 But you're still free not to use typing.
-Just use `var`.

 #### Init blocks

 The init block is called every time the player opens the book _and_ before he/she loads a savegame.
-It should contain initializations of the variables that you define in `<declare>` but can't initialize there.
+It should contain initializations of the variables that you define in `<declare>`.

+This should be only needed for instances that need some work to get initialized.
+These are things that, in a Dart program, would either be initialized in the constructor, or in some kind of `init()` method.

 This is relatively rare but important.
 For example:

     <declare>
       CustomSimulationClass simulation;
+      List<int> levels = [];
     </declare>

     <init>
-      // The CustomSimulationClass takes [this] in order to be able to do its work.
+      // The CustomSimulationClass takes [this] (Scripter) in order to be able to do its work.
       // The line below wouldn't work in <declare>. simulation = new CustomSimulationClass(this);

+      // You can execute any Dart code in <init>.
+(This is in contrast to
+      // <declare> where you can only declare variables.) for (int i = 0; i < 1000; i++) {
+        levels.add(i);
+      }
     </init>

 Remember that the init block is run _before_ any savegame is loaded.
 This means that when the player saves a game after `time` has been incremented to 42, when he loads again, time will equal 42 (and not 0).